 13000-003 DRUG:Y GPI:66100525 89999-999 DRUG:N

 Once all three authorizations are added to the Patient’s profile, the claim for Gleevec can be processed.
-If the submitted cost or day supply exceeds the allowance in the Patient authorizations ($5,000 and 60 days), the system will match on the corresponding plan defaults (A/N 89999-998 and 89999-997) and return a rejection message to the pharmacy.
+If the submitted cost or day supply exceeds the Patient authorization limits ($5,000 or 60 days), the plan default rejection applies.

 Override Multiple Actions with One Override Policy